krish-rm/plant-health-analytics/docs/architecture.md

 - The dashboard is built using **Dash (Plotly)** and fetches data **directly from BigQuery**.
 - Key visualizations:
   - **Plant Health Distribution**: Pie chart showing healthy vs. stressed plants.
-  - **Environmental Factors Over Time**: Line/bar charts showing trends in temperature, humidity, and soil conditions.
+  - **Environmental Factors Affecting each Plant**: Bar chart showing temperature, humidity, soil conditions and other environmental factors for each plant.
 - Interactive elements:
-  - **Time Period Filter**: Users can select a week or month.
+  - **Time Period Filter**: Users can select a particular week.
-  - **Plant Selection**: View data for specific plants.
+  - **Plant Selection**: Users can select specific plants.

 ---